megazear7/orison/README.md

 1. data.json
 1. Markdown partials
-1. Example API integration with Contentful https://app.contentful.com/spaces/8blvhwbk2pug/entries
+1. Example API integration
-1. Steps for deploying a project to Github.
-These steps should go in the github template project and also in the main documentation.
+1. Steps for deploying a project to Github

 # Development on this project